ternava/Incremental-build/README.md

   </details>

-- **Step 11:** You can compare your obtained data with those that we have provided in Table 2 in the original conference paper.
-These data are further processed, analysed, and showed in Figures 6 - 8 and Tables 3 - 4.
-For example, compare the Build Time and Binary Size of `x264-00003` with the values in the Table in column `c3` and rows 1 and 4, respectively.
-The build time is approximately the same whereas the binary size is identical.
+- **Step 11:** Now, you can compare the obtained data with those that we have provided in Table 2 in the original conference paper.
+These data are further processed, analysed, and showed in Figures 6 - 8 and Tables 3 - 4 in the paper.
+For example, compare the Build Time and Binary Size of `x264-00003` with the values in the Table 2 in column `c3` and rows 1 and 4, respectively.
+The build time is similar and the binary size is identical.

+  The `03-IncrementalBuild.ipynb` notebook contains the processed results for the incremental build configurations.
+And, the `04-CompareCBvsIB.ipynb` notebook contain a comparison of clean and incremental build configurations.

   <details>
     <summary><u>See a</u> <b>screenshot</b> (<i>click to expand</i>)</summary>